Tillamook, Oregon: Media

 Tillamook's weekly newspaper is the Headlight-Herald.
 The city has three radio stations.
 KTIL-FM is a local radio station playing country.
 With a unique morning show and an interview section from 9:30–10:00 titled "Tillamook Today", which interviews local officials, business owners, and other individuals discussing what is currently going on within the county.
 KTIL (AM) broadcasts oldies.
 Originally, it operated as a talk radio station.
 In addition to the oldies, sporting events are broadcast.
 KDEP-FM used to broadcast classic rock, but has since transitioned to modern music.
 Several media personalities got their starts on KTIL.
 The most notable was nationally syndicated conservative talk host Lars Larson, who received his first job at the age of 16 on the station.

+Trivia

+American technology company Intel named one of their notebook processor modules after Tillamook.